oliverwyatt/democode/README.md

-This is demo code for skill refrenses only.
+This is demo code for skill references only.